Jon Berti Player Props: Marlins vs. Rockies

-The Miami Marlins, including Jon Berti and his .593 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Chase Anderson and the Colorado Rockies at LoanDepot park, Saturday at 1:10 PM ET.
+The Miami Marlins, including Jon Berti and his .615 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Ty Blach and the Colorado Rockies at LoanDepot park, Sunday at 1:40 PM ET.

-He reached base in his only plate appearance in his previous game against the Rockies.
+In his most recent game he had a one-hit showing (1-for-3) against the Rockies.

 Jon Berti Game Info & Props vs. the Rockies